ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 **Hint:** In the DIBA app, encryption of the payment database is done using [SQLCipher](https://www.zetetic.net/sqlcipher/).
 Note that this vulnerability is not because a problem of SQLCipher, but because the attacker can get access to the encryption key.

-**Check**: Could not test as I couldn't build SQLCipher
+**Check**: Could not test as I couldn't build SQLCipher Add to solution how we can found out that sqlcipher is used.

+This does not work:
+marc@clt-mob-t-6316 Desktop % adb shell "run-as ch.zhaw.securitylab.DIBA cat databases/payments" > payments.db
+run-as: package not debuggable: ch.zhaw.securitylab.DIBA

+As an alternative, use adb shell, then su.
+The copy the db to, e.g., /sdcard and from there, copy it to the local system with adb pull

 ### 27: WebView Cross-Site Scripting (medium)
 The DIBA app provides a survey to banking customers so they can provide some feedback.
 This survey is implemented using a WebView that contains a stored Cross-Site Scripting (XSS) vulnerability.